lwang-astro/PeTar/README.md

 to compile and install the code.

 The excutable file _petar.\*\*_, _petar.hard.debug_ and _petar.init_ will be installed in [Install path]/bin.
-_petar_ is the main routine.
+1. _petar.\*\*_ is the main routine.
+Here \*\* are suffixes which represent the feature of the code based on the configure.
-_petar.hard.debug_ is used for debugging if _hard\_dump_ files appears when the code crashes.
+2. _petar.hard.debug_ is used for debugging if _hard\_dump_ files appears when the code crashes.
-_petar.init_ is used to generate the initial particle data file for start the simulation, the input data file should have the format: mass, position(x,y,z), velocity(x,y,z) each line for one particle
+3. _petar.init_ is used to generate the initial particle data file for start the simulation, the input data file should have the format: mass, position(x,y,z), velocity(x,y,z) each line for one particle

 The data analysis tools are written in _PYTHON_.
 They are installed in [Install path]/include/petar Please add [Install path]/include to the _PYTHON_ include path in order to import the code.

 ## Use:
-The standard way to use the code is
+After installation, if the [Install path]/bin is in system $PATH envirnoment, the standard way to use the code is (Assume the executable file name is _petar.mpi.omp.avx2_, in other cases, please replace it to the corresponding name)
 ```
-[mpiexec -n X] ./petar [options] [particle data filename]
+[mpiexec -n X] petar.mpi.omp.avx2 [options] [particle data filename]
 ```
 where "[mpiexec -n X]" is used when multiple MPI processors are needed and "X" is the number of processors.

 All opitions are listed in the help information, which can be seen by use
 ```
-./petar -h
+petar.mpi.omp.avx2 -h
 ```
 Please ignore the error message (a memory allication issue in _FDPS_) after the help information is printed.